 Every time I meet up with teacher friends, they mostly talk about how their day transpired.
-They exchange nice and bad experiences, give each other advice, and of course, laughter.
 But there’s always one who gives a mention to things like “How can I calm my anxious mind?” or “Is it possible to excuse yourself in the middle of the day for a long nap?”

 How Can You Calm Your Anxious Mind?

 It’s no secret that stress is a part of teaching.
 However, everyone has their own way of handling it.
 In the education sector, there are a lot of psychological factors at play that cause teachers to react in a negative way when challenged with stifling social situations.